By Warren Clinton

 I was in the land development and home building business when headquarters moved to Colorado from St. Louis in 1971, and I helped scout a location.
 Then 20 years ago, John Boyman, who was the executive director, asked me to look at the condition of the A/U Ranches facilities.
 After my tour, the organization assembled a group of architects, builders, construction people and others to meet at the A/U Ranches and review the upgrade needs.
 Out of that weekend we developed a list of priorities that were completed by raising the needed funds and performing the repairs and upgrades.

 Several years later, I returned to the A/U Ranches to tour the work that had been accomplished and discovered some needs in the shop area.
 Together, we raised funds and built a new maintenance structure now known as Ruthie’s Garage, named after my dear late wife.

 For a number of years Adventure Unlimited has invested in activities and buildings that directly support participants.
 This has resulted in its substantial growth.
 Now the Denver headquarters exterior and the A/U Ranches’ Hub need to be upgraded to support that growth and provide facilities for the staff to operate efficiently and effectively.

-You can be a part of these critical building improvements by making a gift to Adventure Unlimited’s Bridges to the Future Campaign.
+You can be a part of our critical building improvements by making a gift to Adventure Unlimited.
 Under “Choose a Program,” select “Capital Projects.”